AKobeissi/AKobeissi/README.md

 Data Scientist
 --------------

 I am currently pursuing my undergraduate degree at McGill University, majoring in Mathematics, with a concentration in Business Analytics!
-I am passionate about Machine Learning and AI, with a strong interest in their applications to finance, textual analysis, data mining, and decision making.
+I am passionate about Machine Learning and AI, with a strong interest in their applications to finance, textual analysis, data mining, and improving society for the better!

 * 🌍  I'm based in Montreal
 * ✉️  You can contact me at [amine.kobeissi@mail.mcgill.ca](mailto:amine.kobeissi@mail.mcgill.ca)
 * 🚀  I'm currently working on [an AI-powered course recommendation system](http://github.com/AKobeissi/McGill-Class-Recommendation-System)
+* 🔭  I'm currently studying Mathematics & Business Analytics @ McGill Univseristy
-* 🧠  I'm learning Mathematics & Business Analytics, C++, Generative AI
+* 🧠  I'm learning C++, Generative AI frameworks, computer science
 * ⚡  I love playing trombone, I play in an orchestra and in a wind ensemble!
 I also enjoy playing basketball and participating in hackathons!

 ### Skills